 Complete the approved Scope of Work within the Grant Period;

-Make activities and Historic Properties that are the subject of the Project open and accessible to all members of the public (see accessibility and non-discrimination);
+Make activities and Historic Properties that are the subject of the Project open and accessible to all members of the public (see V.B.
+Accessibility and Non-Discrimination);

-Match the grant amount requested, dollar for dollar, unless exempted from the full match requirement (see request amount and match requirements); and
+Match the grant amount requested, dollar for dollar, unless exempted from the full match requirement (see V.C.
+Request Amount and VI.
+Match Requirements); and

-Include only allowable expenses in the Project Budget (see allowable and non-allowable expenses);
+Include only allowable expenses in the Project Budget (see VII.
+Allowable Expenses and VIII.
+Non-Allowable Expenses);

 Agree to comply with all legal and financial requirements as set forth in these Guidelines.